criteo/consul-templaterb/samples/consul-ui/README.md

 It supports fitering based on tags and does not rely on Consul to display pages, meaning that it can be scaled horizontally without any troubles with Consul.

+## Features

+* List all services details, with very fast lookups.
+* `consul-timeline-ui.html` Let you see all changes applied to your services with history
+* List all keys
+* List all nodes
+* List datacenters

 ## Is it prod ready?

 This application is used for several months within Criteo to replace Consul native interface and